-Local apprentices receive Ascendium CVTC scholarships
+Local apprentices receive ascendium CVTC scholarships

 The scholarships for CVTC students are among $301,500 in new Tools of the Trade scholarships to 201 construction and industrial trades apprentices with financial need enrolled in Wisconsin Technical College System programs.
 Ascendium received 359 applications.

-Electrician trade: Shane Craig and Brittany Mattoon, Eau Claire, Van Ert Electric; Nicklas Nesvacil and David Wolter, Eau Claire, B&B Electric; Sawyer Nesvacil and Bryce Purgett, Chippewa Falls, NEI Northern Electricians; Jeremy Stangas, Bloomer, Hudson Electric; Brian Ronning, Rice Lake, NEI Northern Electricians; and Gregory Williams, Thorp.
+- Shane Craig and Brittany Mattoon, Eau Claire, Van Ert Electric; Nicklas Nesvacil and David Wolter, Eau Claire, B&B Electric; Brian Ronning, Rice Lake, NEI Northern Electricians; and Gregory Williams, Thorp.

 “Our scholarships help technical college students overcome financial barriers and complete highly skilled training programs so they can advance to in-demand careers,” said Richard D. George, president and chief executive officer of Ascendium Education Group.
 “We’re proud to help Wisconsin’s hardworking apprentices build brighter futures.”